jpsala/SQ-copy-strategies/memory_bank/progress.md

 - [x] Initial GUI and copy logic prototyped
 - [x] Packaged as single .exe with PyInstaller
 - [x] Folder selection and basic copy operation implemented
-- [ ] Modernized GUI toolkit selected and prototyped
+- [x] Modernized GUI toolkit selected and prototyped
-- [ ] Live preview feature implemented
+- [x] Live preview feature implemented
-- [ ] All planned enhancements tested on Windows 10/11
+- [x] All planned enhancements tested on Windows 10/11

 ## Recent Progress
-- Completed initial planning for Modernized GUI & Live Preview enhancement
+- Completed and validated the Modernized GUI & Live Preview enhancement
-- Updated tasks and active context to reflect new priorities
-- Packaged current version as single .exe and verified no runtime dependencies
+- Implemented robust file preview/copy logic (only files in both spp and real-tick, not in final)
+- Persistent settings for folder locations
+- User-friendly, modern interface
+- All planned work for this feature is complete

 ## Blockers
-- Need to select the best GUI toolkit for a modern look that is compatible with PyInstaller and no-runtime-dependency requirement
-- Need to design and implement efficient, responsive live preview logic
+- None.
+All planned work for this feature is complete.